Brendan Rodgers 'bitterly disappointed' as Leicester City condemn trio for Covid-19 bubble breach

 Leicester are investigating three players for the breach of protocols, Sky Sports News has been told.

-James Maddison, Hamza Choudhury and Ayoze Perez were all left out for the crucial clash by manager Brendan Rodgers.
+James Maddison, Hamza Choudhury and Ayoze Perez were all left out for the crucial clash by Rodgers.

 Leicester lost the game 3-2 at the London Stadium to see their lead in third place cut to just a point with seven matches left this season, with Rodgers explaining after the game he had no choice but to drop the trio.